MtPelerin/bridge-v1/README.md

 + **tokensale**: tokensale or crowdsale contracts
 + **rule**: contains the rules on transfers which can be applied to other contracts, in particular tokenWithRules
 + **claimable**: contains the claims which can be provided to other contracts, in particular tokenWithClaims
++ **multisig**: Public/Private multisig.
+Public multisig offer offchain security at the expense of less privacy.
+Private does not.
++ **cmta**: Standardization of Security Tokens on behalf of the CMTA
 + **mock**: mock are used for the testcases.
 There are not meant to be used in real situation.